pakjiddat/Pakjiddat-Website/src/pages/articles/2020-26-04---Adding Table of Contents to a Gastby website/index.md

 tags:
   - "headless cms"

 description: "Gatsby is a modern CMS that is well suited for publishing Blog posts.
 However managing a Gatsby Blog is like managing a web application and can be difficult for those not familiar with Software Development.
-In this blog post I will describe how I managed to add Table of contents to my Gatsby Blog."
+In this blog post I will describe my experience of adding table of contents to my Gatsby Blog."
 ---

 ### Introduction